 Specops uReset is natively integrated with Active Directory.
 Configuration of the system is done using Group Policy, without introducing added complexity to your environment.
 This means that no external database is required to store password related information.
 User data is stored directly in Group Policy user objects, minimizing security risk while ensuring inherent real-time password provisioning.

-Specops Authentication for uReset consists of the following components and does not require any additional resources in your environment.
+Specops uReset consists of the following components and does not require any additional resources in your environment.
 The authentication backend, web, and identity services are hosted in the cloud.
 You will only need to install the Gatekeeper component.

 Authentication Cloud: The global cloud component of uReset, the authentication cloud contains the web (front-end for end users) and the backend services.